lucasphilipp1/3D-Reconstruction-of-Dinoflagellate-Chromosomes-from-Hi-C-Data/README.md

 Description: Used to compute contact probability curves from fractal and equilibrium globule as a positive control to validate the code later applied to CLC model chromosomes.

 ### iter_Cholesteric_HiC.m
 Description: Generate model cholesteric liquid crystal (CLC) chromosomes with extra chromosomal loops.
 Many adjustable parameters including: loop length, number of discs, cholesteric pitch, and more.
 Compute single cell and population-level HiC matrices and contact probability curves.
+See Fig. 1A, 2A, S1, S2, S6 in the paper.

 ### plot_P(s)_dinoflagellate.py
 Description: Used to compute contact probability curves from dinoflagellate Hi-C data.
-See: Fig 2A, B, & C in the paper.
+See: Fig 2B, C, & D in the paper.

 ### sim_HiC_map_CSynth.m
 Description: Used to simulate IMR90 chr21 Hi-C contact map from CSynth structure.
 This contact map is compared with empirical Hi-C contact for an assessment of CSynth accuracy.
 See: Fig S3 A & G in paper.